apache/pulsar-site/docs/concepts-broker-load-balancing-concepts.md

 Examples:

-Split the largest bundle at the position that equality divides the topic count, and unload the child bundles immediately.
+Split the largest bundle at the position that equally divides the topic count, and unload the child bundles immediately.

 `pulsar-admin namespaces split-bundle -b LARGEST -san topic_count_equally_divide -u my-tenant/my-namespace`